 As he continues to help farmers in his community adopt sustainable practices, Sharipov also plans to expand his use of tubular irrigation across his entire farm.
 And as the threat of climate change becomes more urgent, he wants to keep attending Sarob training sessions on water-saving practices – learning and sharing knowledge on everything from new technologies to cotton varieties with shorter growing times or those able to survive with less water.

 “Protecting our water means acting together.
 If all my neighbouring farmers take action too, we will start to see real significant water savings.
 I’m encouraged to see that other farmers are now interested in installing tubular irrigation, too.
 We should always strive to innovate and never stop learning how to improve the way we farm,” concludes Sharipov.

-Learn more about the outcomes BCI Farmers in Tajikistan are experiencing by participating in the BCI Programme in the latest BCI Farmer Results.
+Learn more about the outcomes Better Cotton Farmers in Tajikistan are experiencing by participating in the Better Cotton Programme in the latest Better Cotton Farmer Results.